 Drill Sergeant Manager

 When I started this or any new turnaround engagement, I first interview each member of the management team.
 My initial one-on-one meeting was with the service manager who is in charge of the all the mechanics and “tire busters.”
 The tire busters are the guys who only work with the tires and wheels for the vehicles.
 He’s responsible for managing the techs and their production in the shop building the Mean Machines.
 This guy recently retired from the military, and it was easy to tell.
 He’s big, loud, and intimidating.
+He was a “Drill Sargent Manager.”

-A military style of management many times does not work with Millennials.
+A military style of management many times does not work with millennials.

 The group of techs whom he supervises are between the ages of 23 and 35 years old.
 Many people know by now, supervising “Millennials” is a difficult group to manage.
 I believe it takes an exceptional manager to supervise these young men and be successful.
 The “military type” service manager treated the Millennials like army privates, and he was the “Drill Sergeant” manager.
 As a result, it did not work, not even a little.

-One morning, I witnessed the “Drill Sergeant” walk up behind one of the techs who was working on a vehicle.
+One morning, I saw the “Drill Sergeant” walk up behind one of the techs who was working on a vehicle.
 He stood inches away behind the employee and screamed at him as loud as he could.
 The young technician was not wearing his protective eyeglasses as required.
 I saw the look on the tech’s face when this happened.
 He was scared to death of his boss.
 The tech was wrong and should have been wearing his safety eyeglasses.
 But screaming at him was not the best way to correct the problem.
 Most noteworthy, the mechanic was scared, but all the other techs were mad at the manager for the yelling.

 Screaming at employees never produces good results!